matejstepanek/storage-visualization/README.md

 <b>usage:</b> python main.py

-So far only visualization works.
-Actions from popup menus are not implemented yet.
+Actions from popup menus are mostly not implemented.